rsutaria/bio_corex/readme.md

 * matplotlib - Already in scipy superpack.
 * [networkx](http://networkx.github.io)  - A network manipulation library.
 * [graphviz](http://www.graphviz.org) (Optional, for compiling produced .dot files into pretty graphs.
 The command line tools are called from vis_corex.
 Graphviz should be compiled with the triangulation library *gts* for best visual results).
+To install graphviz on MacOS Sierra 10.12.4 use: brew install graphviz --with-pango --with-cairo --with-gts

 ###Install